Mesh repair for vaginal prolapse is a commonly performed surgical procedure…

-Yet while most women undergo successful mesh repair surgery, unfortunately mesh repair is not without potential risks and complications.
+And while many women undergo successful mesh repair surgery, unfortunately mesh repair is not always without potential risks and complications.

 Complications of mesh repair can include painful intercourse, pelvic infection, bleeding and erosion when the mesh protrudes through the wall of the vagina.
 At times the mesh can be very difficult to remove owing to scar tissue and the woman's own tissues growing through the mesh during the repair process.

-The following personal account of failed mesh repair was recently sent to us.
 Linda was keen to share her mesh repair experience with other women in the hope of helping them avoid a hasty decision to undergo vaginal mesh repair.
 Linda’s honest and moving account highlights the physical and emotional impact that failed vaginal repair surgery can have on a woman.
-It also demonstrates the importance of pelvic floor exercise, being fully informed and understanding the potential risks associated with vagin al mesh surgery before entering into it.
+It also demonstrates the importance of pelvic floor exercise, being fully informed and understanding the potential risks associated with vaginal mesh surgery before entering into it.

-Please note; Pelvic Exercises would like to make the point that most women having mesh repair prolapse surgery do not experience complicated outcomes such as the one described below.
+Most women having mesh repair prolapse surgery do not experience complicated outcomes such as the one described below.
 The following letter has not been published in an attempt to alarm or create fear.
 It has been published for the purposes of assisting women to make fully informed decisions about their pelvic health, and also for information and support for those women who do experience mesh erosion to know that they are not alone in their experiences.
-Pelvic Exercises welcomes positive accounts of mesh repair to reassure women and provide a balance to the following account.
+Pelvic Exercises welcomes positive accounts of mesh repair to publish to reassure women and provide a balance to the following account.
 Please do not hesitate to send us your positive experience following mesh repair.

 Between 2005 to this day, a new procedure came out (slings and mesh repair) and doctors were keen to do these procedures.
 Women like me believed that it was the answer to our pelvic floor problems.
 Some doctors were keen to advise me that mesh repair was the answer to my problem but did not promote pelvic floor exercise as a first option.